pytorch/TensorRT/examples/custom_converters/README.md

 We can register a converter for this operator in our application.
 You can find more information on all the details of writing converters in the contributors documentation ([Writing Converters](https://nvidia.github.io/Torch-TensorRT/contributors/writing_converters.html)).
-Once we are clear about these rules and writing patterns, we can create a seperate new C++ source file as:
+Once we are clear about these rules and writing patterns, we can create a separate new C++ source file as:

 ```c++
 #include "core/conversion/converters/converters.h"